WhopperMcBigMac12/Portal2TTS/README.md

 Right click Portal 2 in library, go to properties, and add "-condebug" to launch options!

 Launch program AFTER joining match!

+# Important
+This repoistory uses SignPath Foundation for code signing.